Skip to main content Skip to footer site map

 Illinois

 The Illinois Secure Choice Retirement Program is a mandatory state-facilitated Roth IRA savings program that plans to send enforcement notices to noncompliant employers starting in 2022.
 Employers that do not comply may face penalties of $250 per employee for the first year, and $500 per employee for each subsequent year depending on business size.
-One more wave of implementation is also planned: employers with 5-15 employees must register by November 2023.
+The final wave of implementation was completed on Nov.
+1, 2023.

 Maine

 Tentatively scheduled to launch Jan.
-1, 2025, employers with 5 or more employees who have been in operation for at least two years and have no retirement plan will be required to participate in the Maine Retirement Savings Program.
-The registration deadlines have been postponed, but noncompliance penalties have been established.
+1, 2024, employers with 5 or more employees who have been in operation for at least two years and have no retirement plan will be required to participate in the Maine Retirement Savings Program.
+The registration deadline for businesses with 15 or more employees is April 30, 2024.
+Businesses with 5-14 employees will be required to register no later than June 30, 2024.
 The program will be auto-enroll with an opt-out option, plus there will be a 5% default contribution limit (flexible) that includes an auto-increase of 1% annually, up to 10%.
 Self-employed and individual contractors are expected to participate.

 Maryland